-Accounting Policy 3(b)(ii) Financial instrument classifications Accounting Policy 3(b)(v)

-and Note 5

-Measurement of financial instruments

-Accounting Policy 3(j)

-and Note 14 Post-employment benefits Note 4 Financial risk management
+Accounting Policy 3(b)(x) and Note 8 and 9 Impairment of financial instruments: determination of inputs into the ECL measurement model.
+Accounting Policy 3(b)(iv) and Note 5 Measurement of the fair value of financial instruments with significant unobservable inputs.
+Accounting Policy 3(j) and Note 14 Measurement of defined benefit obligations: key actuarial assumptions

+2. Basis of Preparation (continued)